Atlantis-Software/offshore-docs/integration/sails.md

-# Integrating Waterline in Sails.js
+# Integrating Offshore in Sails.js

 ## Notes for models